Really-Simple-Plugins/simplybook/readme.txt

 * Fixed: Unexpectedly losing connection with SimplyBook.me is now resolved.

 = 3.0.0 =
-* Major refactor of the plugin.
+* Major refactor of the plugin by Really Simple Plugins.
+* Added: reallysimpleplugins, wimbraam and jeroenvdk are added as contributors.

 = 2.3 =
 * Fixed some bugs